tkhq/swift-sdk/docs/proxy-middleware.md

 ## Conclusion

-While `ProxyMiddleware` is not required, it provides a flexible and powerful way to manage preliminary request handling and authentication, providing a flexible and secure way to integrate with Turnkey's services.
+While `ProxyMiddleware` is not required, it provides a convenient way to send requests on behalf of unauthenticated users looking to perform